Michael95-m/mlops-capstone-project/README.md

 ## Model Serving

-The trained model will be deployed as HTTP service by using *flask* and *gunicorn*. **Note:** In order to deploy the model as a service, you need to run the training pipeline at least once to have the production model in the mlflow model registry.
-And you also need to up the mlflow_server service to access this model.
+The trained model will be deployed as HTTP service by using *flask* and *gunicorn*. (**Note:** In order to deploy the model as a service, you need to run the training pipeline at least once to have the production model in the mlflow model registry.
+And you also need to up the mlflow_server service to access this model.)

+### 1. Start the diabetes service

 You can start the diabetes-service by running `make start-diabetes-service`.

 ## Model Monitoring

+For model monitoring, the diabetes-service from **model serving** part and the mlflow_server service will be needed to be up.

+### 1. Start all other services inside docker-compose.yml.

+All other services inside docker compose file will be needed to be up and you can do it by using `make start-all-services`.

+### 2. Create the database named **production** in the postgresql service.

+You need to create the database named **production** to save the prediction result for monitoring purpose.
+This prediction log will become the current data for checking the data drift.
+You can create it by using `make create-db`.

+### 3. Send the simulation data to the monitoring api.

+You have to send the **simulation data** to the monitoring api for the purpose of model monitoring.
+You can send it by using `make send-data-to-monitoring-api` in another terminal.

+While sending the data, you can check the data inside the table named **prediction_log** inside the database.